 An employee will weigh up the safety cost of keeping quiet with the perceived personal cost of speaking up.
 They need to believe that their concern will lead to investigation and further action if required.

 Some workers have come to CIRAS because they did not think management would listen if they raised their concern internally.
 Others were aware of colleagues raising an issue internally and nothing happening.
-CIRAS’ end-of-year data showed that most reporters to CIRAS indicated a positive workplace safety culture, but a falling percentage believe that managers take reports seriously.
+CIRAS’ end-of-year data shows that most reporters to CIRAS indicate a positive workplace safety culture, but a falling percentage believe that managers take reports seriously.

 What can you do?